 Once the forms are received, FSBA Administration works with caregivers to obtain a doctor’s script recommending, “ABA Therapy Evaluation and Treatment.”
-The script must have the child’s name and diagnosis, be dated from within the last year, and be signed by an MD or DO.
-The signature can be either (1) original, or (2) electronic (if noted).
-FSBA Administration also works to obtain a front and back copy of the client’s insurance card, and the client’s Comprehensive Diagnostic Report.
-The Comprehensive Diagnostic Report is an evaluation of the child’s cognitive and developmental functioning resulting in the child’s diagnosis, and is often performed by a neurologist, psychiatric, neuropsychologist, or medical doctor.
+The script must have the child’s name and diagnosis, be dated from within the last year, and be signed by an MD.
+FSBA Administration will also obtain a front and back copy of the client’s insurance card, and the client’s Comprehensive Diagnostic Report also referred to as Proof of Diagnosis (POD).
+The POD is an evaluation of the child’s cognitive and developmental functioning resulting in the child’s diagnosis, and is often performed by a neurologist, psychiatric, neuropsychologist, or medical doctor.
 Caregivers often have a copy of this report in their child’s records, although they may have to obtain a copy from the diagnosing professional.
 Depending on the child’s diagnosis, the report may involve information about the child’s history, parent or teacher interviews, behavioral observations, speech or language assessments, medical evaluations, genetic testing, or standardized cognitive assessments.
 If Providers are familiar with incoming clients, they may alert caregivers of the need for these documents to expedite processing.

 Once eQHealth Solutions approves services for the client, ABA Billing will alert the Regional Director that the client is “Ready to Be Assigned” via a spreadsheet that is distributed on a weekly basis: